 Donald became increasingly frustrated with the philosophy of vegetarianism which was initially intended to embrace freedom from all exploitative animal products but came to include eggs, cows milk and honey.

-So he official became vegan, which at the time was called a non-dairy vegetarian, in 1942, at 32 years old.
+So he officially became vegan, which at the time was called a non-dairy vegetarian, in 1942, at 32 years old.

 He later formed The Vegan Society in 1944.
 Good man!